sxyu/volrend/README.md

 The following zip file contains intrinsics and pose files for each scene of NeRF-synthetic,
 <https://drive.google.com/file/d/1mI4xl9FXQDm_0TidISkKCp9eyTz40stE/view?usp=sharing>

+Example to render out images:
+`./volrend_headless drums/tree.npz -i data/nerf_synthetic/drums/intrinsics.txt data/nerf_synthetic/drums/pose/* -o tree_rend/drums`

+The PNG writing is a huge bottleneck.
+Example to compute the FPS:
+`./volrend_headless drums/tree.npz -i data/nerf_synthetic/drums/intrinsics.txt data/nerf_synthetic/drums/pose/*`

+See `./volrend_headless --help` for more options such as setting rendering options.

 ## Precomputed PlenOctree Files
 The full resolution tree files for NeRF-synthetic reported in the paper may be found at:
 <https://drive.google.com/drive/folders/1DIYj-iu3TOHProJVHPIQTjHnmYf80_vC?usp=sharing>

 The uncompressed NeRF-synthetic files used for the web demo are here:
 <https://drive.google.com/drive/folders/1vGXEjb3yhbClrZH1vLdl2iKtowfinWOg?usp=sharing>
+The compression script used to turn this in to the web version is in `scripts/compress_octree.py`.

 More to come soon.